National Inventors Hall of Fame: History

 The National Inventors Hall of Fame was founded in 1973 on the initiative of H. Hume Mathews, then the chairman of the National Council of Patent Law Associations (now the National Council of Intellectual Property Law Associations).
 It was launched by Ed Sobey, who was also the first director.
 In 1974, it gained a major sponsor in the U.S. Patent and Trademark Office from Washington, D.C.

-At first, the Hall was housed in the U.S. Patent and Trademark Office in Washington, D.C., near the Washington National Airport but it soon needed more room at a more prominent location.
+At first, the Hall was housed in the U.S. Patent and Trademark Office in Washington, D.C., near Washington National Airport but it soon needed more room at a more prominent location.
 A committee was formed in 1986 to find a new home for it.
 For a time, the Franklin Institute in Philadelphia, Pennsylvania, was the frontrunner.
 But in 1987, a patent attorney from Akron, Edwin "Ned" Oldham, the representative from the National Council of Patent Law Associations, led the drive to move the Hall to Akron.
 According to Maurice H. Klitzman, one of the founding members of the Board of Directors, because of the guaranteed financial support by the city of Akron that greatly exceeded any other community's proposal, the Board selected Akron as the new home.
 The construction of the new building was finished in 1995 and the Hall opened to the public with the name of the Inventure Place.